andreas-schwenk/tex/README.md

 ## Features

 - Rendering of SVG images from TeX sources
 - All data is packed into code.
-There is no need to load any data at runtime.
+There is no need to load anything at runtime.

 ## Getting started